jarrah31/Google-StreetView-Publish-WebGUI/README.md

 3. Search for "Street View Publish API" and enable it.

-4. Go back to the API library and enable "Places API" as well (not the "new" one though).
+4. Go back to the API library and enable "Places API" (not the "new" one though), and "Maps JavaScript API".

 5. At this point you may need to go through a 2-step process to verify your account with a credit card and address details.
 It says that you won't be charged until you manually upgrade to a paid account.
 Once done, click "Start my free trial".